Windfisch/taler-podman/README.merchant.md

 Otherwise, the gray "Submit" button won't turn green.

+## Tips and Tricks

+When creating an order, it might be useful to `Clear` the refund deadline.
+This ensures that your money can instantly be wired to your account.

+When transaction fees are zero, it might be advantageous to set the wire transfer deadline to something very low.
+The merchant backend will wait this long until it redeems your talers into your bank account.

 ## Caution

 The merchant's database lives *inside the docker container*.
 Don't delete the container